 In the case of formaldehyde-treated fabrics, it is important to note that formaldehyde is released over time.
 Our research indicates that formaldehyde dissipation levels can increase by 50%-60% over a period of 5 to 6 weeks following the processing of fabrics.
 This means that an analysis of formaldehyde concentration immediately following the treatment of the fabric may be misleading.
-An analysis made after several weeks of fabric processing is more appropriate.
+An analysis made several weeks after completion of fabric processing is more appropriate.

 This is not an issue of concern to us since we do not add any formaldehyde to ensure wrinkle resistance.